ecowijkmandora/mandora-monitoring/README.md

 * Time-series data storage in InfluxDB
 * Import CSV files downloaded from [Itho Monitoring Portal](https://monitoring.ithodaalderop.nl/).

+## Configuration

+Configuration is stored in the modules found in `/config`.
+Secrets such as InfluxDB database credentials are stored in a `.env` file (using [dotenv](https://github.com/motdotla/dotenv) npm module).
+See `.env.example` for an example configuration.

 ## Data Storage

 The application stores time-series data from various inputs (Itho, Zeversolar, SmartDodos) retrieved via CSV or API in its data store.